crdrisko/drychem/docs/primer.md

 ### Errors

 The error module of the Utilities-API project consists of functions and classes dedicated to error and exception handling.
-Since these types of events occur in virtually every type of project imaginable, it has proved useful collecting these functions in a single place.
+Since these types of events occur in virtually every project imaginable, it has proved useful collecting these functions in a single place.

+**Getting Started:**

 The following lines of code can be included in any user project to provide access to the errors module: